webhintio/hint/docs/user-guide/index.md

 * Ignore all rules for any resource that matches the regex `.*\\.domain1\\.com/.*`.
 * Ignore the rule `disallowed-headers` for the domain `www.domain2.net`.

+## Rules timeout

+Even though rules are executed in parallel, sometimes one can take too long and prevent `sonar` to finish (e.g.: when using an external service, long script execution, etc.).

+To prevent this situation, each rule needs to finish in under 2 minutes.
+You can modify this threshold by using the property `rulesTimeout` in your `.sonarrc` file.

 ## Collectors